-As already explained in Section D, the only radioactive waste management facilities in Italy are the storage facilities present in the existing nuclear installations (NPPs, fuel cycle facilities and research centres).
-For the management of industrial, medical and research L-ILW there are a few authorised operators.
-Among them NUCLECO has also on site capabilities for treatment, volume reduction, conditioning and storage of RW.
+As already explained in Section D, the radioactive waste management facilities in Italy are the storage facilities present in the existing nuclear installations (NPPs, fuel cycle facilities and research centres).
+For the management of industrial, medical and research LLW there are a few authorised operators.
+Among them, NUCLECO has also on site capabilities for treatment, conditioning and storage of RW.